Damel91/Inverted-Pendulum/README.md

-Second and last version of the self balancing robot based on the ESP 8266
+Version of the self balancing robot based on the ESP 8266

 This version is much faster because uses the asynch web server and web socket for remote controls